Triggers

 A trigger is the signal that moves a feature between states. mountly ships seven built-in trigger modes in attach() and lets you register more as plugins.

-You almost never call the trigger setup directly.
-Instead, you describe intent through feature.attach({ preloadOn, activateOn }) and the runtime wires the right listeners for you.
+You rarely call the trigger setup directly.
+You describe intent through feature.attach({ preloadOn, activateOn }) and the runtime wires the right listeners for you.

 Built-in trigger modes

 Section titled “Built-in trigger modes”Preloads on mouseenter, mounts on click.
-The default for discoverable controls — buttons, menu items, link previews.
-The 100 ms delay before fire suppresses fly-over hovers; if the user leaves before the delay elapses, the load is cancelled.
+The default for discoverable controls: buttons, menu items, link previews.
+The 100 ms delay before fire suppresses fly-over hovers.
+If the user leaves before the delay elapses, mountly cancels the load.

 feature.attach({ trigger: input, preloadOn: "hover", activateOn: "focus" });viewport

 feature.attach({ trigger: section, preloadOn: "viewport", activateOn: "viewport" });Uses requestIdleCallback to preload during quiet moments.
-Use sparingly — every idle preload is bytes the user might never need.
+Reach for it rarely, since every idle preload is bytes the user might never need.
 Pair with predictive prefetch for the smarter version that scores against interaction history.

 feature.attach({ trigger: el, preloadOn: "idle", activateOn: "click" });You can also mount on idle directly (Astro-like client:idle behavior):